DudeGeorgeTG/Instagram-Reverse/README.md

-Instagram Headers Generator (Reverse Engineered)
+📸 Instagram Headers Generator (Reverse Engineered)
-This Python script reverse-engineers the headers and cookies typically sent by a browser when visiting Instagram's signup page.
-It dynamically generates realistic HTTP headers and cookies, which can be used for automation, scraping, or research purposes.
+A Python script that simulates browser-like HTTP headers and cookies to mimic authentic Instagram requests — ideal for automation, scraping, or research use cases.

-🔍 Features
+✨ Features
-Simulates browser-like behavior by mimicking header structures

-Dynamically generates:
+✅ Automatically generates realistic Instagram headers ✅ Parses CSRF token, device ID, app ID, and rollout hash ✅ Dynamically constructs Instagram's required cookies ✅ Random User-Agent and X-Mid values per session
+✅ Built with simplicity and readability in mind

+📦 Requirements
+Install the dependencies using pip:

+bash
+Copy
+Edit
+pip install requests user_agent
+🧠 How It Works
-User-Agent
+Generate a User-Agent

-X-Mid
+Mimics a real browser using the user_agent library.

+Fetch Initial Cookie (_js_datr)
+Sent by Instagram when visiting the email signup page.

+Scrape Tokens from Homepage
+Parses out the following values from the homepage HTML:

+csrf_token

+device_id

+appID

+rollout_hash

+Generate Headers & Cookies
+Combines the scraped values into fully-formed HTTP headers including:

 X-CSRFToken